PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_11.rst

   Plot of the computation time :math:`T_{comp}` for different number of processes :math:`T_{p}` and cell sizes

+It can be seen that MPI parallelization has a negative influence on the computation time for larger cell sizes (1000m).
+One of the reasons for this is the bottleneck caused by insufficient domain size.
+For the smaller cell sizes, however, a very large difference can be seen between the normal version :math:`p = 1` and the MPI-parallelized version :math:`p = 5`.
+However, 5 or 10 are already the optimal number of processes, which is why the computation time increases again for :math:`p > 10`.

 Table of the calculation time :math:`T_{overall}` for different numbers of processes: